git-town/git-town/website/src/preferences/sync-upstream.md

 ## options

-When set to `true` (the default value), `git sync` also updates the local [main main-branch](main-branch.md) with changes from its counterpart in the `upstream` remote.
+When set to `true` (the default value), `git sync` also updates the local [main-branch](main-branch.md) with changes from its counterpart in the `upstream` remote.
 When set to `false`, `git sync` does not pull in updates from upstream even if that remote exists.